-The MA program is suited to mid-career design or media professionals who wish to deepen their multi-dimensional research practice and enrich their understanding of design, architecture, and urban infrastructure.
+The MA program in Design Research, Writing & Criticism is suited to mid-career design or media professionals who wish to deepen their multi-dimensional research practice and enrich their understanding of design, architecture, and urban infrastructure.
 The program is also aimed at recent graduates, holding BA and BFA degrees, interested in strengthening their writing and critical thinking and developing an area of expertise.

 Applicants come to the program with experience in design, architecture, journalism and curation, or from academic backgrounds in art history, English literature, philosophy, social sciences, and critical studies.

 We’d love to talk to you about your plans for graduate study!
 Please contact us to ask questions or arrange to speak with our program chair.

 Admission to the program is by online application, the submission of required documents, and an interview by phone or in person.
 All applicants will receive an admissions decision in writing.
 Applications will be accepted on an ongoing basis, as space allows.

 - Applicants must have a bachelor’s degree from a regionally accredited college or university.
 Applicants must supply official transcripts from each college or university attended.
 Transcripts from foreign institutions must be officially translated into English and U.S. grading equivalencies.